sunyj/petal/README.md

 Slogan candidate: "Focus on what you want, let petal handle the rest."

-### Package File Inclusion

-When `<pkg>` in command `petal add <pkg>` is a file path, either relative or absolute, the content of that file is used as package specs.
-Each line in the file should either be a package spec, or another file inclusion.
-Even if the file path is absolute, it is computed and saved as the relative path to env's directory.

 ### Plan Before Change

 You can prepend `plan` to `add`, `del`, and `upgrade` commands to check what petal plans for these change actions before you really perform them.